Members

 Published 8

 August 2021, Treaty on the Prohibition of Nuclear Weapons.
+A

-been illegal since the birth of the bomb.
+the birth of the bomb.

 -

-On the 8th August 2020 (the 75th anniversary of the signing of the
+2020 (the 75th anniversary of the signing of the Nuremberg

-books, Nuclear Weapons and International Law, 3rd
+Weapons and International Law, 3rd edition will be

 |